Acne: Causes, Types & Why Antibiotics Are Failing — The 2026 Clinical Guide

 Home Protocol — Daily Maintenance & Reinforcement

-The home protocol runs in parallel with every in-center session month — it reinforces, extends, and maintains the treatment results between professional appointments.
-Consistency with the home protocol is what separates clients who see transformation from those who plateau.
+The home protocol runs in parallel with every in-center session month — it reinforces and maintains results between appointments.
+Consistency at home is what separates clients who see change from those who plateau.

 Frequently Asked Questions